LOADING ...

 And are my swans

-Believe me, there's no
+Believe me, no light

 And there because it's so dark